mouseless/learn-css/css/bem-methodology/README.md

 # BEM Methodology

-We prefer BEM(Block Element Modifier) for its legibility, self-documentation, common standard and flexibility.
+We prefer BEM(Block Element Modifier) for its readability, self-documentation, common standard and flexibility.

 ## Block

-We give the block name to the outermost html element of a whole that is meaningful in its own right, representing a block that we have made or can make a separate component.
+We give the block name to the outermost html element that makes sense in its context, representing a block that we have made or can make a separate component.

 ## Element